Michelle Williams Reportedly Made Significantly Less Than Mark Wahlberg During

 Michelle Williams reportedly made far less than Mark Wahlberg during the reshoots for All The Money In The World, as per a report from USA Today.
 Three anonymous sources who were familiar with the situation told the publication that Williams made $80 per day while Wahlberg made $1.5 million in total for the last-minute fixup.

 These two numbers present an egregious example of the wage gap.
 Williams made less that 1% of Wahlberg's salary for the same shoot.
 However, it was clear from early on that Williams chose to waive her fee.
 All the Money in the World scrambled to replace actor Kevin Spacey after sexual assault allegations surfaced in late October.
 In order to save the film, director Ridley Scott replaced Spacey with actor Christopher Plummer.
 Much to-do was made about the feasibility of the reshoot: The cast and crew would have to return to the set in November to film 22 scenes with Plummer.
-Then, the film would arrive in cinemas 25th December.
+Then, the movie would arrive in theaters December 25.

 "I was immediately exhilarated.
 I said, ‘My answer is yes.
 You can have my salary.
 You can have my Thanksgiving holiday.
 You can have whatever you want.
 Let's go do it,'" Williams told the LA Times regarding the frantic shoot in November.